 So as a Supply Chain leader, you DO need to develop a certain level of breadth of the rapidly evolving technology landscape.

 Four key areas that you need to develop a good overview of

 The Machine intelligence of the future will not be like automation of the past in which bots do the rote, mundane, repetitive work.
 Machine will perform select elements of knowledge work long held to be the sweet spot for people in some of the most revered professions like law, medicine, engineering etc. And this applies to the world of Supply Chains too !

 So coming back to the need for current and future Supply Chain leader to understand the current AI and ML landscape, the key question is – What kinds of Analytics technology should Supply Chain leaders understand – and buy ?
 I have divided critical technologies of Machine Intelligence into four areas.
 This is not an exhaustive categorization but if you invest in learning selected topics across all these four areas, you will position your organization to profit from galaxies of new information.

 - Data Collection, storage and preparation methodologies and Technologies

 - Foundation infrastructure technologies

 Note that the topics indicated below for each of the above four areas are for you to use as a list to explore these topics.
-Due to the nature of intent of this article, explanations are either short or not included at all in this article but I would be happy to help you with any questions you may have on any of these topics (you can send me a note).
+Due to the broad nature of intent of this article, explanations are either short or not included at all in this article but I would be happy to help you with any questions you may have on any of these topics (you can send me a note).